 Instead of focusing on direct promotional value to yourself, turn your attention to providing value to your followers.
 The more people care about what you have to say, and the more they trust you, the more likely they are to buy your books or something you later recommend.
 You build that trust by giving followers what they want.

 Here are a few ways you might do that while building your fiction author platform:

 - Tweet micro-fiction or serialize other short fiction on Twitter.

-- Post flash fiction to Facebook.
+- Post flash fiction to your social media profiles.

 - If you plan to publish traditionally, use LinkedIn and other social networks to start making professional connections (editors, agents, publicists, etc.).
 Whether you plan to self publish or publish traditionally, you can also take part in discussions about things like book marketing there -- an area where authors should always try to improve and learn new things.